AMAAI-Lab/Video2Music/README.md

-# AIMuVi: Music Generation to Match Video using an Affective Multimodal Transformer model
+# Video2Music: Music Generation to Match Video using an Affective Multimodal Transformer model

 This is the dataset and models to accompany the [paper](https://arxiv.org/abs/XXX) by Dr. Jaeyong Kang, Prof. Soujanya Poria, and Prof. Dorien Herremans on Music Generation to Match Video using an Affective Multimodal Transformer model.